eviathan/Vexed/README.md

 * Stars
 * Composite
     * Flags which contain multiple layers
-    * Flags nested inside other flags (see american flag)
+    * Flags nested inside other flags (see American flag)
-    * Ffor cross types double cross
+    * For cross types double cross
 * _Possible_ Emblems
-    * A select list of emblams or icons i.e. hammer & sickle to place at specific places in a flag
+    * A select list of emblems or icons i.e. hammer & sickle to place at specific places in a flag